AppDaemon/appdaemon/docs/APPGUIDE.rst

 In these cases, when changes are made to one of these modules, we also want the modules that depend upon them to be reloaded.
-Furthermore, we also want to guarantee that they are loaded in order so that the modules dpended upon by other modules are loaded first.
+Furthermore, we also want to guarantee that they are loaded in order so that the modules depended upon by other modules are loaded first.

 AppDaemon fully supports this through the use of the dependency directive in the App configuration.
-Using this directice, each App identifies modules that it depends upon.
+Using this directive, each App identifies modules that it depends upon.
 Note that the dependency is at the module level, not the App level, since a change to the module will force a reload of all apps using it anyway.
 The dependency directive